bombasticSlacks/Aspirant/Game/Combat.md

 ### Special Manoeuvres
 These are attacks or abilities that any trained fighter can use.
 This isn’t an exhaustive list of everything you can do in combat but includes some of the manoeuvres that tend to come up a lot.
 Any manoeuvre which affects an enemy combatant is considered an attack (such as for determining if you are in melee).
 A number of other powerful manoeuvres can be learned by taking specific combat training.
 When reasonable [Combat Modifiers](#Combat%20Modifiers) and [Combat Bonuses and Negatives](#Combat%20Bonuses%20and%20Negatives) are applied to these regularly.
 #### Back out
-You make an [Acrobatics](Acrobatics) skill test to step out of melee with an opponent.
+You make a [Grace](Agility#Grace) skill test to step out of melee with an opponent.
 If you succeed, you can move agility * 2 meters and then perform an action at a -2 (as normal).
 If you fail, you provoke an attack of opportunity and then may do that anyway.
 #### Cautious Step
 You move out of melee with an enemy without provoking an attack of opportunity.
 You can move up to your agility * 2 meters, but no other actions.
 #### Disarm